epalaima/CsoundRPiSequencer/README.md

+<h2>CsoundRPiSequencer</h2>

 A DIY 4 step sequencer using Csound on the Raspberry Pi 0 by Emmett Palaima

 <h3>Hardware Instructions:</h3>

+1. Solder the headers onto the Raspberry Pi 0 and the pHat DAC.
+Use the Extra Tall Header for the pHAT DAC.
+Once these are soldered stack the pHAT DAC on Top of the Raspberry Pi 0.
+2. Drill holes in your chosen enclosure for jacks, pots, leds, and toggles.
+3. Solder the MCP3008 and LEDs into the perf board.
+MCP3008 goes on the top side, LEDs on bottom.
+Be sure to orient the board in such a way that the LEDs sit over the holes you drilled for them.
+4. Screw all jacks, pots and switches into the holes you drilled.
+5. Add wiring according to the included schematic.
+6. Secure Battery with Tape.

 <h3>Software Instructions:</h3>
 <h4>Short Version</h4>